rcantini/rcantini.github.io/content/post/hashtag recommendation/index.md

 \end{aligned}
 </div>

-where the first term is the ranking optimization, the second is the log likelihood of generating the content and the third is a L2-norm regularization on the model parameters, learned with the **EM Monte Carlo** algorithm which uses Gibbs sampling and gradient descent in the *E* and *M* steps respectively.
+where the first term is the ranking optimization, the second is the log likelihood of generating the content and the third is a L2-norm regularization on the model parameters, learned with the **EM Monte Carlo** algorithm, which uses Gibbs sampling and gradient descent in the *E* and *M* steps respectively.
 Finally, the \\(\mu\\) and \\(\lambda\\) scalars control the contribution of each term on the overall loss function.